dariperee/dariperee/README.md

 My current goal is to continue training as a programmer, working on my weaknesses and working around my strengths, to be able to offer high quality and intuitive projects for the user.

-If you want to contact, here is my email! darioperez201864@gmail.com
+If you want to contact, here is my email: darioperez201864@gmail.com

+And my number:
++5401123873414

+Have a great day!